PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 13:24:05
+Last updated: 2024-04-02 13:26:08
-Random Quote: Successful people ask better questions, and as a result, they get better answers. - Tony Robbins
+Random Quote: There is a wisdom of the head, and a wisdom of the heart. - Charles Dickens